This article was published:

 This entry is from the Australian Dictionary of Biography

 Windich was on good terms with the Forrest family, who had settled at Picton in 1851, and especially with John and Alexander, sons of William.
-Both led important expeditions into the interior of Western Australia and both owed much of their success to the assistance of native trackers.
-John took Windich on three expeditions; first into the north-eastern districts in April-August 1869, next around the Great Australian Bright to Adelaide in March-August 1870, and finally from Champion Bay to the Peake Station on the overland telegraph line and thence to Adelaide in March-November 1874.
-Alexander also took him on his expedition to the Hampton Plains in August-November 1871.
-As both John and Alexander Forrest were surveyors accustomed to navigate by astronomical observation they were never in danger of being lost in the inland deserts, but they relied heavily on their Aboriginal trackers in the daily search for drinking-water and for horse feed.
-Windich usually acted as the scout and was adept at finding either native wells or waterholes in the rocky outcrops.
-He was an expert rifleman and hunter, but in public ceremonies celebrating the end of expeditions his inarticulate reserve was in marked contrast to the expansive garrulity of his compatriot Tommy Pierre.
+Both led expeditions into the interior of Western Australia and both owed much of their success to the assistance of Aboriginal trackers.
+Windich accompanied John on three expeditions: first into the north-eastern districts in April–August 1869, next around the Great Australian Bright to Adelaide in March–August 1870, and finally from Champion Bay to the Peake Station on the overland telegraph line and thence to Adelaide in March–November 1874.
+He went with Alexander on an expedition to the Hampton Plains in August–November 1871.
+The Forrest brothers were accustomed to navigating by astronomical observation; hence, they were not in danger of being lost in the inland deserts.
+Yet they relied heavily on Aboriginal trackers in the daily search for drinking-water and horse feed.
+Windich usually acted as the scout and was adept at finding wells or waterholes in the rocky outcrops.
+He was an expert rifleman and hunter.
+His reserved manner in public ceremonies celebrating the end of expeditions put him in marked contrast to the expansive garrulity of his compatriot Tommy Pierre.

-Windich received several small gifts from the government for his services and frequent expressions of gratitude from the Forrest brothers.
-They erected a tombstone over his grave after he died of pneumonia while working with a construction party on the overland telegraph at Esperance Bay in February 1876.
-On it they inscribed: 'He was an aboriginal native of Western Australia, of great intelligence and fidelity, who accompanied them on exploring expeditions into the interior of Australia, two of which were from Perth to Adelaide.
-Be Ye Also Ready'.
-His name is perpetuated by Windich Springs, north-west of the Frere Range, discovered and named by John Forrest on 27 May 1874.
+Windich died of pneumonia while working with a construction party on the overland telegraph at Esperance Bay in February 1876.
+He had received several small gifts from the government for his services and frequent expressions of gratitude from the Forrest brothers.
+Following his death, they erected a tombstone over his grave, which read: ‘He was an aboriginal native of Western Australia, of great intelligence and fidelity, who accompanied them on exploring expeditions into the interior of Australia, two of which were from Perth to Adelaide.
+Be Ye Also Ready.’
+His name is perpetuated by Windich Springs, north-west of the Frere Range.

 1840